norda97/norda97/README.md

 ## I'm Game Enthusiast and Developer
 - 👨‍🎓 I'm a final year undergraduate at Blekinge Institute of Technology pursuing a Master of Science in Game and Software Engineering
-- I like to spend my spare time with family, workout and gaming.
+- I like to spend my spare time with workout and gaming.

 ### More from me